S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-lab-report-results-sections.md

 ---
 _Reading time: 3 minutes_ - The Results Section of a Lab Report needs to be crisp, clear, concise.

-Here we talk about how to avoid these results to get closer to the perfect Results Section.
+Here we talk about how to avoid these issues to get closer to the perfect Results Section.

 ## **Error 1/3**